ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 Ready to go?
 Click on the below links to start the challenges

-## Lab 1: Cluster Creation, Data Ingestion, Exploration and Visualization
+# Lab 1: Cluster Creation, Data Ingestion, Exploration and Visualization

 Each challenge has a set of tasks that need to be completed in order to move on to the next challenge

-## Challenge 1: Create an ADX cluster and load Data from Azure Storage(the sample data to explore ADX features with one click ingestion.AIOps handles ingestion)
+## Challenge 1: Create an ADX cluster and load data from Azure Storage (the sample data to explore ADX features with one click ingestion.
+AIOps handles ingestion)
 To use Azure Data Explorer (ADX), you first have to create a free ADX cluster, and create one or more databases in that cluster.
 Each database has tables.
 Then you can ingest data into a database so that you can run queries against it.

 In this Challenge, you will create a Free cluster and a database.
 You will run simple KQL query in Kusto Web Explorer (KWE UI).